cjavilla-stripe/checkout-workshop/steps/02-flavor-selection.md

 ## Actions

 Update the UI so that it keeps track of several requested flavors 🍨 in a "box."
-At the end of this section, you should just have a way to keep track of how many pints of each flavor the customer wants to buy.
+At the end of this section, you should have a way to keep track of how many pints of each flavor the customer wants to buy.
 No need to actually charge them, yet.